one-giant-leap/training-with-power/GLOSSARY.md

 ## TP

-Threshold Power Output represents the exercise intensity at which lactate begins to accumulate in a person's blood - that is, their lactate threshold (LT).
+Threshold Power represents the exercise intensity at which lactate begins to accumulate in a person's blood (i.e. lactate threshold)

 ## TT